ignatius22/Cllctve-task/README.md

 - We should be able to test these routes ourselves via postman.

-The screen below shows the information we’re interested in displaying on the frontend, and for the purposes of this challenge you will be required to come up with an API that would generate this information.
+The screen below shows the information to be  displayed on the frontend.

 ### Users